valerielnd/Amazon_Vine_Analysis/README.md

 ## Project overview

 The company $ellBy is about to release a large catalog of products on a leading retail website.
-As, they are interested in enrolling in a program that gives out free products to select reviewers, to help them determine if this worth the cost, in this project we will analyze reviews written by members of Amazon Vine, a service that allows manufacturers and publishers to receive reviews for their products.
+As they are interested in enrolling in a program that gives out free products to select reviewers, to help them determine if this is worth the cost, we will analyze, in this project, reviews written by members of Amazon Vine, a service that allows manufacturers and publishers to receive reviews for their products.

 ## Ressouces

-In this project, we are given access approximately 50 datasets.
+In this project, we are given access to approximately 50 datasets.
 Each one contains reviews of a specific product, from clothing apparel to wireless products:

 [Amazon Review datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)

-To do our analysis we chose the dataset that contains reviews about thousands of software:
+To do our analysis, we chose the dataset that contains reviews about multiple software:

 [Project Dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Software_v1_00.tsv.gz)

 With the chosen dataset, we use PySpark, a unified analytics engine for large-scale data processing, to perform the ETL process to extract the dataset and transform the data.

-Then, we loaded the transformed data into pgAdmin connected to AWS RDS instance.
-Finally, we also use Pyspark to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+Then, we loaded the transformed data into pgAdmin connected to an AWS RDS instance.
+Finally, we also use Pyspark to determine if there is any bias toward favorable reviews from Vine members in our dataset.

 ## Analysis results

 ### Perform ETL on Amazon Product Reviews

-The first step of our analysis is to extract the data in our chosen dataset.
+The first step of our analysis is extracting the data from our chosen dataset.

-The dataset we are analyzing as all other amazon review datasets has the following schemata:
+The dataset we are analyzing, as with all other amazon review datasets, has the following schemata:

 marketplace       - 2 letter country code of the marketplace where the review was written. customer_id       - Random identifier that can be used to aggregate reviews written by a single author.